 The twenty-two buildings served by the central plant have been integrated into the Trane Tracer® EnsembleTM building management system.
 The fully automated system enables UMF facilities personnel to monitor real-time energy usage in the biomass plant and control equipment in all of the connected buildings on campus.

-"We didn't have central control before.
-With Tracer Ensemble, all of our systems talk to each other.
+"We didn't have central control before," said Jeff McKay, director of facilities, UMF.
+"With Tracer Ensemble, all of our systems talk to each other.
 It's visible, we can fix problems more efficiently, and we are using less energy."